baolongnguyenmac/setup-pc/README.md

 This repo is used to setup a new Ubuntu/PopOS laptop

-## Setup source.list
+## Before doing anything

+- Username: nblong
-- You should have already set this up when installing Debian (just choose the server that's near you)
+- You should set `sources.list` up when installing Debian (just choose the server that's near you)

 ## Grant permission for user